 Here Are My Favorite Tools...

-At first I was hesitant to create this page, since I know that coaches often search for most tools as a way of hiding from the real work.
+At first I was hesitant to create this page, since coaches often search for tools as a way of hiding from the real work.
 But I also know how hard it can be to find the right resources.
 This list will help you save time searching so that you can focus on what really matters: getting clients and coaching your heart out.

-Bench.co* - Proprietary software coupled with your own team of personal bookkeepers.
+Bench.co* - Bench is an online bookkeeping service that does your bookkeeping for you.
 Since I'm not very detail oriented, and hate doing my own bookkeeping, this was the first major outsourcing move I made in my business.
 I haven't looked back since.

 Stripe - Stripe allows you to take credit cards over the phone and set up one-time or reccuring payments (something that is harder to do with PayPal).
 It's technically built for third-party developers but you can use it directly for free.

 LastPass* - A convenient and secure way to manage your logins and other confidential information.

 Jarvis standing desk - This desk goes up and down automatically using a control pad of presets.
 It’s a significant upgrade from the standing desk attachment* that I used to have, which was placed on top of my normal desk.
 Alternating between sitting and standing is generally considered healthier than sitting all day.
 I've personally found that it gives me more energy.
-Plus, this attachment allows you to separate the monitor and the keyboard, which is important for good posture.
+Having one of these setups allows you to separate the monitor and the keyboard, which is important for good posture.
 If you want to see the old setup I used when I lived in a studio apartment then read this article.

 Stool/chair for standing desk* - Perfect for your standing desk.
 This allows you to sit or lean so that you don't have to be standing all day.
 It doesn’t take up much space, which is definitely a bonus.

 Laptop* - 13" MacBook Pro.
 Love this thing.